jakechamblee/Lysis-curve-plot/README.md

 # lysis_curve.py

-This package generates automated lysis curves (bacterial growth curves) for biological research via **Plotly** and custom code for automated grouping, titles, annotations and subplotting.
+This package generates automated lysis curves (bacterial growth curves) for biological research via **Plotly** and utilizes custom code for automated grouping, titles, annotations and subplotting within a single graphing function.

 Simply changing the function arguments can generate a variety of bacterial growth curves.